 Once the provider accesses this website, they must select the correct time period from the "Find rates for fiscal year" box, remembering that federal fiscal years begin in October and end in September.
-For example, federal fiscal year 2018 began October 1, 2017 and ended September 30, 2018
+For example, federal fiscal year 2019 began October 1, 2018 and ended September 30, 2019.

-After selecting the correct time period, the provider must click on the picture of the state of Texas, identify the maximum lodging and meals rates for the location of their travel lodging from the table and multiply those amounts by 1.5.
+After selecting the correct time period, the provider must click on the picture of the State of Texas, identify the maximum lodging and meals rates for the location of their travel lodging from the table, and multiply those amounts by 1.5.
 The results are the maximum allowable per diem for lodging (plus applicable city/local/state taxes and energy surcharges) and meals.
+Tips and alcoholic beverages are not allowable meal costs.

-For locations not specifically listed on the GSA website, the maximum allowable lodging and meals per diem rates for cost-reporting purposes are:
+For locations not specifically listed on the GSA website, the maximum allowable lodging and meals per diem rates for cost-reporting purposes are based on the Standard rate (listed on the GSA website) multiplied by 1.5, plus any applicable city/local/state taxes and energy surcharges.